 RECALL THE WONDERFUL PROGRAMS WE SHARED DURING THIS MEMORABLE SEASON.

 Fellowship in Vero Beach will present the Florida

 Humanities Series - our gift to the community.

-Six acclaimed speakers presented at the Center between October 2012
+Six acclaimed speakers will be presented at the Center between October 2012

 and April 2013, with all presentations relating to Florida history, nature,

 culture, and issues.
-Admission to each event ws complimentary and all performances
+Admission to each is complimentary and all performances

 In 2013, we will observe 500 years since Ponce de Leon sailed from